DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 {% from "figure/macro.njk" import appFigure with context %}

-The aim of the work was to answer the following question:

 How might we provide a self-service journey for higher education institutions (HEIs) and their school direct partners (SDs) to register on the Manage service?

 ## Why we are doing this